What category should this review go under?

 Is it an elliptical, or is it a recumbent bike?

 In fact, the Proform Hybrid Trainer is both.

 The Proform Hybrid Trainer is quite unique in that it is both a recumbent bike and an elliptical based on how you adjust the foot pedals.

-If you’re one who gets bored of simply biking, or going on the elliptical all the time and want to change it up without having to own two machines, then the Proform Hybrid Trainer could be what you are looking for.
+If you’re someone who gets bored of simply biking, or going on the elliptical all the time and wants to change it up without having to own two machines, then the Proform Hybrid Trainer could be what you are looking for.

 Similarly, perhaps you want an elliptical but someone else in the house loves a home bike and you can’t decide which one to get?

 The Hybrid Trainer could well stop those arguments.

 Not only is the Proform Hybrid Trainer flexible, but it costs under $400 which is great value.

 - 2 Machines in 1 (Recumbent bike and Elliptical)

 We will now review the Hybrid Trainer and see how it fairs when rated against certain criteria.